When I first graduated college, I got a job at a digital marketing agency.

 So, there you go: that’s over 20 jobs that make $5,000 a month or even more to kick off your job search!

-To make things a bit easier, I also wanted to include some of the following tips!
+To make things a bit easier, I also wanted to include some of the following tips I’ve found useful when applying to new jobs.

 1. Focus On Networking